whykay/python-ireland-old-guide/guide/conference/pyconie-sponsorship.rst

 * There's a spreadsheet [1]_ with sponsors contacts, the organisers will have access to that doc.
     * Add any new (potential) sponsor contacts with as much detail as you can give.
     * Update existing sponsor details.
-    * Any questions, email pycon@python.ie
+    * Any questions, email sponsors@python.ie

 Swag
 ----